appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 :::note
 * If the Iframe widget has a value in the **srcDoc** property, then it overrides the **URL** property.
-* If [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) is set to DENY on the external page, the Iframe would fail to load.
+* If [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) is set to DENY on the external page or website, the Iframe fails to load.
 :::

 ## Display HTML content